KazChe/modus-intelligent-api/BLOG.md

 #### WebAssembly-First: A New Paradigm for Backend Services

-If you are not familiar with WebAsselbly (Wasm), you can spend 30 seconds by reviewing the very very high level concepts in this article [WebAssembly 101: Bridging the Gap Between Web and Machine](https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine)
+If you are not familiar with WebAssembly (Wasm), you can spend 30 seconds by reviewing the very very high level concepts in this article [WebAssembly 101: Bridging the Gap Between Web and Machine](https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine)

-Note that, Modus can help the developers leverage using Wasm as their runtime without needing to understand WebAssembly's internals.
-Just write your code in Go or AssemblyScript and Modu will take of the rest.
+Modus can help the developers leverage using Wasm as their runtime without needing to understand WebAssembly's internals.
+Just write your code in Go or AssemblyScript and Modus will take care of the rest.

-Developers can reap the benefits of Wasm's sandbox execution, protability, performance and language agnosticism.
-Should be noteed that only Go and AssemblyScript are available for now, but word is others are in the works.
+Developers can reap the benefits of Wasm's sandbox execution, portability, performance and language agnosticism.
+Should be noted that only Go and AssemblyScript are available for now, but word is others are in the works.

 Looking into their GitHub repository:

 - AssemblyScript code compiles to Wasm (that's what AssemblyScript can do)
 - Go code complies to Wasm via TinyGo
-- Then Wazeo executes resulting Wasm modules regardless of source language (github.com/tetratelabs/wazero)
+- Then Wazero executes resulting Wasm modules regardless of source language (github.com/tetratelabs/wazero)

-Wazero is one runtime to Wasm, like [WASI](https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine)
+Wazero is used as the runtime to Wasm, very much like [WASI](https://https://kamc.hashnode.dev/webassembly-101-bridging-the-gap-between-web-and-machine#heading-webassembly-system-interface-wasi-and-cellular-biology-huh) is.

 > wazero is a WebAssembly runtime, written completely in Go.
 It has no platform dependencies, so can be used in any environment supported by Go.